protegeproject/webprotege-deploy/README.md

 **What this does:** This configuration tells your computer that when any application tries to access `webprotege-local.edu`, it should connect to `127.0.0.1` (localhost) instead of trying to resolve it through DNS.

-### Docker Environment Setup

-#### 3. Navigate to Project Directory
+#### 3. Navigate to Project Directory and Set Environment Variable

-Open a terminal or command prompt and change to your local `webprotege-deploy` directory.
-This directory should contain the Docker Compose configuration files necessary for running WebProtégé.
+Open a terminal and change to your local `webprotege-deploy` directory:

 ```bash
 cd /path/to/your/webprotege-deploy